kpn-dsh/dsh-cli/design/identifiers.md

     * `ProcessorName` - Human friendly name of the use of a processor in the definition of a pipeline.
 * Resources
-    * `Resource Technology` - Identifies the technical solutions that realize resources.
+    * `ResourceTechnology` - Identifies the technical solutions that realize resources.
     * `ResourceRealization` - Identifies a specific realization of a resource, based on a specific resource technology.
     * `ResourceId` - Identifies the definition/use of a resource realization